Ryan-the-hito/Raspberry/README.md

 - Click "Back up Launchpad groups to Raspberry";
 - Update your system to macOS 26;
 - Start Raspberry and everything just looks familiar.

+5. **⚠️⚠️⚠️If you want to fix potential issues, please go to the upper left corner of the menu bar after updating the software, select the "🗑 Reset all data and restart" option, and then perform another backup operation.
+This way, the backup can be carried out smoothly.**

 ## Notice